 - Ethical strategies seek to align investment with values and are typically, but not necessarily, implemented through negative screening or removal of non-complying companies or industries. - ESG strategies are varied but involve the systematic consideration of ESG factors typically with the goal of lowering risk.
-They can be implemented using a variety of different methods with quite different results. - Engagement strategies, as the name suggests, have a focus on improving corporate behavior and decision making and necessarily involve resource intensive direct engagement with companies. - Sustainably themed strategies focus on investment in companies and industries whose activities are associated with improving environmental sustainability and/or social equality, with an increasing focus on the United Nations Sustainable Development Goals (the "UN SDGs"). - Impact strategies are intended to provide intentional and measurable positive environmental and social outcomes.
+They can be implemented using a variety of different methods with quite different results. - Engagement strategies, as the name suggests, have a focus on improving corporate behavior and decision making and necessarily involve resource intensive direct engagement with companies. - Low Carbon strategies focus on investment in companies with lower carbon emissions or carbon emission intensity.
+This is not the same as investment in companies providing low carbon and decarbonization solutions. - Sustainably themed strategies focus on investment in companies and industries whose activities are associated with improving environmental sustainability (including addressing carbon emission and climate change) and/or social equality, with an increasing focus on the United Nations Sustainable Development Goals (the "UN SDGs"). - Impact strategies are intended to provide intentional and measurable positive environmental and social outcomes.
 Historically the incidental positive impact of investments in listed companies has not been considered sufficient to qualify listed strategies as impact investments.
 It is now becoming more common for listed strategies to be promoted as impact investments, based on a more generic definition supported by the UN PRI.
 Whilst it is entirely plausible to have impact investments that provide appropriate financial returns, the line between traditional impact investing and philanthropy is potentially grey.